Molalla Train Park (Molalla)

 If you have a train enthusiast under your roof, you know there are lots of fun (and sometimes pricey) train outings both in and outside of Portland.
 We found the Molalla Train Park to be a hidden gem among those options and is FREE (donations are welcome and encouraged).

-It is volunteer run and only open Sunday afternoons from May through October (starting May 7th for the 2017 year), but well worth the 50+ minute drive for an enjoyable afternoon with your family.
+It is volunteer run and only open Sunday afternoons from noon to 5 PM, May through October (starting May 6th for the 2018 year), but well worth the 50+ minute drive for an enjoyable afternoon with your family.

 The trains are 7.5 inch gauge (for those of us not steeped in train trivia, this refers to the space between the rails) so it is more like riding on a train than in it.
 And for some of the train cars you are, in fact, straddling the bench with no straps or seats so this may not be an ideal set up for the very young (my 2 year-olds did fine with it).